justinjsmith/pkgsign/README.md

 A simple utility for signing files with a private key.
 It is a companion to [pkgverify](http://github.com/justinjsmith/pkgverify).

-The goal of these two packages is to add cryptographic assurance of file authorship and integrity.
+The goal of these two utilities is to add cryptographic assurance of file authorship and integrity.

 ````